mishrp13/sql_retail_sales/README.md

 This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-## How to Use

-1. **Clone the Repository**: Clone this project repository from GitHub.
-2. **Set Up the Database**: Run the SQL scripts provided in the `database_setup.sql` file to create and populate the database.
-3. **Run the Queries**: Use the SQL queries provided in the `analysis_queries.sql` file to perform your analysis.
-4. **Explore and Modify**: Feel free to modify the queries to explore different aspects of the dataset or answer additional business questions.

-## Author - Zero Analyst

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
-If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

-### Stay Updated and Join the Community

 For more content on SQL, data analysis, and other data-related topics, make sure to follow me on social media and join our community: